jcergolj/after-action-redirect-pagination-url-for-laravel/README.md

 }
 ```

-`return to_intended_route('users.index');` redirects to last intended url, if not assigned it is going to redirect to users.index route.

-# Include and Exclude routes
+#### Include and Exclude routes
-If you wish to include or exclude routes form saving intended url, just create a `SetIntendedUrlMiddleware` class in App\Http\Middleware namespace.
+To include or exclude routes from the intended URL saving mechanism, create a `SetIntendedUrlMiddleware` class in the App\Http\Middleware namespace.
+In this class, you can specify the routes that should be excluded or included using the `$excludedRoutes` and `$includedRoutes` arrays.
 ```php
 <?php